HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

      ConfigEngine(sh/bat) remove-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password
     ```

-## Migrating Textbox.io customizations to TinyMCE.
+## Migrating Textbox.io customizations to TinyMCE

 If you have customized the WCM Advanced Editor, Textbox.io, you may need to migrate your customizations to the Enhanced Editor.
-Most configuration values supported in textbox.io will immediately work.
-At a high level, you can migrate these customizations by following these steps:
+Most configuration values supported in Textbox.io will immediately work.
+At a high level, you can migrate these customizations using the following steps:

 1. Create a new `tiny_config.jsp` file by copying the sample configuration file found in `PortalServer_root\wcm\prereq.wcm\wcm\config\templates\shared\app\config\tinymce\tiny_config.jsp`.
 2. Copy any additional custom JSP page imports from your `tbio_config.jsp` file to your new `tiny_config.jsp` file.